Tribes cut out of California pot market might grow their own

 The shifting ground has put a chill over development plans — including in an isolated stretch of eastern San Diego County.

 The tribe, the Los Coyotes Band of Cahuilla and Cupeno Indians, would get an ownership stake, jobs and 40 percent of the profits.
-GB Sciences would get income for its marijuana research and a foothold in the largest legal pot market in the United States.
+GB Sciences would get income for its marijuana research and a foothold in the largest legal pot market in the U.S.

 But the projected $8 million project is on hold, with the status of tribes in the pot market unclear.